dydanz/flask-boilerplate/README.md

 I ran this template for one of startup company in Indonesia and able to serve millions request per day.

+You can implement Monorepo for multiple python-based projects with this schema, why?
+Facebook/Google uses a giant monorepo for their billions line of code and you can find another benefit using Monorepo at: https://gomonorepo.org/

 ### Getting Started